Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/frontend.md

 ## Summary

-**Frontend Tech Stack**: HTML, CSS, JS, React, Babel, Webpack
+**Frontend Tech Stack**: React, Babel, Webpack, HTML, CSS, JS

-The frontend architecture is entirely housed in our `frontend/` directory.
+The over ninety percent of our frontend architecture is housed in our `frontend/` directory.
 This directory is a [Django app](https://docs.djangoproject.com/en/4.0/intro/tutorial01/), which is a set of files that can be ported to any Django-based application.

 Since our frontend is a Django app, it takes advantage of the way Django serves its static assets.
 Every Django app, by default, looks to the `templates/`\* directory within the app for the `html` template file to serve.
 This template usually contains `<script>` and `<style>` tags denoting the location of CSS and JS files.
 In Django, these files are usually located inside the `static/`\* directory.
 Likewise, our frontend app store our templates and static assets within these directories.